|

 of the keys that it uses to extract configuration information

-.
+from Server.props.
 This is set (by the Server

-) to help avoid configuration parameter
+and ChainHandler) to help avoid configuration parameter

 namespace collisions.

-if this Handler
+true if this Handler initialized

-successfully, false
+successfully, false otherwise.
+If

-is returned, this Handler
+false is returned, this Handler

 Handler

-object that represents the HTTP
+respond in interface Handlerrequest - The Request object that represents the HTTP

 request.

-if the request was handled.
+true if the request was handled.
 A request was

 handled if a response was supplied to the client, typically

-by calling Request.sendResponse()
+by calling Request.sendResponse() or

-- if there was an I/O error while sending the response to
+IOException - if there was an I/O error while sending the response to

 the client.
 Typically, in that case, the Server